How Natural Cycles is Different to the Rhythm Method

 One of the questions we’re often asked is ‘what makes Natural Cycles different from the rhythm method?’
 In fact, there are a number of key differences that separate our contraceptive app from this method of birth control.
 Read on to discover how the rhythm method works, how Natural Cycles works, and the scientific research which is at the forefront of our work in women’s health.

 What is the rhythm method?

 Before diving into what makes us different – let’s first look at what the rhythm method is and how it works.
-The rhythm method, or the calendar method, is a fertility awareness-based method of birth control that’s been around for a very, very long time.
-Its fertility calculations are based around menstruation dates, with women following the method using another method of birth control, or abstaining from sex, on the days they are predicted to be fertile.
+The rhythm method is a type of calendar method.
+These are fertility awareness-based methods of birth control that have been around for a very, very long time.
+Fertility calculations are based around menstruation dates, with women following the method using another method of birth control, or abstaining from sex, on the days they are predicted to be fertile.
 The rhythm method also involves a 6-month monitoring window before the method can be used.

 The rhythm method does take into account changes in the menstrual cycle, but this is only calculated at the end of each cycle, so it does not take into account changes day-to-day which can be factored in when monitoring basal body temperature.
-With perfect use (i.e. no human error and following the 6-month monitoring period), the rhythm method is 91% effective.
-With typical use (including errors from both users and the method itself) the rhythm method is considered to be between 75% and 88% effective.
 It’s also worth keeping in mind that, traditionally, the rhythm method required manual calculations which is time and labor intensive, requiring extra dedication and motivation from users of the method.